 My best friend, once.

 Mark had lost his left leg in a car accident during our final year at UCLA.
-He learned to walk with a prosthetic and a quiet kind of grit that I admired at the time without truly valuing.
-He had been the sort of man who showed up.
-The sort who drove me to the airport at three in the morning when my father had chest pains.
-The sort who cooked in our shabby apartment because Lily and I were both too tired.
-The sort who had stood beside us at the courthouse when Lily and I got married the first time.
+He learned to walk with a prosthetic and a level of grit I had admired at the time without ever fully understanding.
+He was the kind of man who showed up.
+The kind who drove me to the airport at three in the morning when my father had chest pains.
+The kind who cooked in our cramped apartment because Lily and I were both too tired.
+The kind who stood beside us when Lily and I got married the first time.

 I had not spoken to him in years.

-In the shallow, ambitious part of my mind, I had filed him away under a word men like me use too easily: limited.
+In the lazy, ambitious corner of my mind, I had filed him away under a word men like me use too easily: limited.

 I could not move.

-A murmur passed through the guests.
-Everyone turned.
+A soft murmur passed through the guests.
+Heads turned.
+Then Lily appeared.

-She wore a simple ivory dress with no glitter and no theatrical train.
-Her hair was pinned loosely at the back, and there were small white flowers woven into it.
+She wore a simple ivory dress.
+No glitter.
+No excessive train.
+Her hair was pinned back loosely, with tiny white flowers tucked into it as if someone had placed them there with love instead of strategy.
 She was not trying to look impressive.

 She looked happy.